 406-207-8228 ext.
 302 or 406-813-1620

 Stacey grew up in Havre and attended U of M for college.
-Having gained a fervent curiosity about the world, she volunteered in Argentina for a year through her church.
-This experience drew her attention to harmful missional narratives throughout history and a renewed understanding of God’s sense of justice in Scripture, thus inspiring her to pursue a career in pastoral ministry.
-Stacey was ordained in the Evangelical Lutheran Church in America in 2013 and pastored two congregations before moving back to Missoula.
-Stacey’s travels and passion for challenging the religious “status quo” have impassioned her to bridge the people and culture of Montana to God’s greater world.
-She believes that, once people are connected through stories and relationship, we have the ability to generate the power needed to enact social change, communal health, and the wholeness of all people.
+She attended seminary at the Graduate Theological Union in Berkeley, CA and was ordained in the Evangelical Lutheran Church in America in 2013.
+She pastored two congregations before moving back to Missoula.
+As a community organizer at MIC, Stacey believes that, once people are connected through stories and relationship, we have the ability to generate the power needed to enact social change, communal health, and the wholeness of all people.

 Director of Development and Community Engagement